6 is a composite number, because it can be composed of other numbers besides 1.

 Next, is 3 a divisor of 63?
 There is a test for divisibility by 3, and it is as follows:

-A number is divisible by 3 if the sum of the digits is divisible by 3.
+If the sum of the digits is divisible by 3, then the number is divisible by 3.

-The sum of the digits of 63 is 6 + 3 = 9.
-9 is divisible by 3.
+The sum of the digits of 63 is 6 + 3 = 9, which is divisible by 3.
 That tells us that 63 is divisible by 3.
-3 is a prime divisor of 63.

 Now, 39 is composite.
-Therefore it has a prime divisor:
+Therefore it is a multiple of some prime:

 39 = 3 × 13.